raindrum/citeurl/docs_source/frontends.md

 ## CiteURL Server

-If you want to use CiteURL from your web browser, it's hosted [here](https://raindrum.pythonanywhere.com).
+If you just want to use CiteURL from your web browser, there's an instance hosted [here](https://citeurl.pythonanywhere.com).

 You can also use a set of [custom citation templates](template-yamls) to host your own instance on your local network or beyond.
 The simplest way to do that is to run this command: